-Roberta Fadda is Assistant Professor in Developmental Psychology and Education Psychology at the Department of Pedagogy, Psychology, Philosophy at the University of Cagliari (Italy).
+Dr. Roberta Fadda is a Professor in Developmental Psychology and Education Psychology at the Department of Pedagogy, Psychology, Philosophy at the University of Cagliari (Italy).
 She is widely published in the field of autism and language development.
 Fadda is a member of the Italian Association of Psychology (A.I.P., Developmental Section), of the European Society of Developmental Psychology (E.S.D.P.) and of the International Society for Autism Research (I.M.F.A.R.).
-Faddas focus areas include socio-communicative development in typically developing children and with Autism Spectrum Disorders; psychological processing involved in decision making (moral judgment, empathy, theory of mind); the development of biological concepts in children; bilingualism in minority languages; school inclusion.
+Fadda’s focus areas include socio-communicative development in typically developing children and with Autism Spectrum Disorders; psychological processing involved in decision making (moral judgment, empathy, theory of mind); the development of biological concepts in children; bilingualism in minority languages; school inclusion.
 She’s an expert in education in typical and atypical development.
-Since 2007, she’s been actively involved in a series of formative events on Autism Spectrum Disorders for psychologists, clinicians, teachers, and parents.
+Dr. Fadda is located in Cagliari, Sardinia, Italy.

-HowBabiesLearn was founded in 2010 by Dr. Tricia Striano (Skoler), an award-winning scientist and professor.
+Dr. Tricia (Striano) Skoler is an award-winning researcher of infant development and a New York City real estate agent.
+She enjoys combining these interests as she finds homes that appeal to all ages.
 Author of over 120 research papers on infant developmental social cognitive neuroscience, she is frequently called upon to lecture around the world.
 Tricia Striano is author of Doing Developmental Research (Guilford Press) and Editor of Social Cognition: Development, Neuroscience and Autism (Wiley Press).
 She obtained her Ph.D. from Emory University and BA from the College of the Holy Cross.